susam/mathb/README.md

 In the previous section, we created a data directory at `/opt/data/mathb/`.
 By default, MathB writes new posts to and reads posts from this directory path.
-To make MathB use a different path for the data directory, set the variable named `*data-directory*` before loading MathB.
+To make it use a different path for the data directory, set the variable named `*data-directory*` before loading it.
 The following steps explain how to do this:

- 1. Create MathB data directory at a custom path, say, at `~/data`:
+ 1. Create data directory at a custom path, say, at `~/data`:

     ```sh
     mkdir -p ~/data/